The Women's Group

 If a patient’s Pap smear results appear abnormal, that doesn’t necessarily mean they have cervical cancer.
 Our team at The Women’s Group always orders further testing to determine why the results appear abnormal.
 In some cases, abnormal results indicate that there are precancerous cells, which must be removed.

-The purpose of a colposcopy is to look for cervical precancers and rule out cervical cancer, so having a colposcopy exam can give you peace of mind.
-Our practice is one of the first in the nation to offer DySIS – the next generation colposcope with an advanced cervical scan.
-This new technology helps our clinicians better identify abnormal areas for earlier treatment and educate our patients.
+The purpose of a colposcopy is to look for cervical pre-cancers and rule out cervical cancer, so having a colposcopy exam can give you peace of mind.
+Our practice uses the Dysis Ulta colposcope which utilizes computer-aided cervical mapping.
+This innovative technology helps our clinicians better identify abnormal areas for further examination (biopsy) and earlier treatment .

 To learn more about abnormal pap smears, click here.